Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_concepts/guide.en-us.md

 **Network features**

-Here is a comparison of the 3 solutions offered by Public VCF as-a-Service on OVHcloud.
+Here is a comparison of the 3 solutions offered by Public VCF as-a-Service.

 |              | Advanced Network & Security | vSAN Storage |
 |:------------:|:---------------------------:|:------------:|